thnguyn2/betrayed-by-captions/README.md

 </tbody>
 </table>

 For the COCO dataset, we use the 2017 version images and annotations.
 Please download train2017 and val2017 images.
 For annotatoins, we use `captions_train2017.json`, `instances_train/test2017.json`, and `panoptic_train/val2017.json`.
+Please see the instruction [here](https://github.com/facebookresearch/detectron2/blob/main/datasets/README.md) to prepare the dataset for the pan-topics.

 For the evaluation on ADE20K dataset, we use the MIT Scene Parsing Benchmark validation set, which contains 100 classes.
 Please download the converted COCO-format annotation file form [here]() and put it in the `annotations` folder.